e-desouza/multi-arch-devops/README.md

 - OpenShift Jenkins Pipeline
 - OpenShift Login

 > **Note:** While using Jenkins plugins will make this _much_ easier, we will do _**devops the hard way**_ as a learning exercise in this lab.

-We will be using Jenkins as a tool that can run `bash` scripts remotely.
+We will just be using Jenkins as a glorified remote bash scripts runner, so every step is clear.

 Other tools such as Tekton, JenkinsX, Razee etc make this much easier as they were built for kubernetes CI/CD.
 Cloud providers offer their own build tooling and now even GitHub offers native CI/CD with GitHub Actions.

+#### Nodes

 If you don't specify a node, Jenkins will run the stage on any node.
 If you only use one architecture the default behavior might be ok but for multi-arch builds, you need to build on the deployment architecture if you use the native docker builder (`docker build`).
+Note, the `s390x` here is a label you must explicitly give your Jenkins nodes.
+You can call the node what ever you want but having the architecture in its name will help for this lab. _Jenkins has no innate architectural recognition capability._

 ```groovy
 node ('s390x') {